 Having received several emails regarding Beatrice Chases‘ mythical Dream Tor it may be an idea to try and search for the evidence for it.
 I must confess not having much interest in the author I never really bothered with where or what it supposedly was.
 In fact although I have listed it on the Dartmoor Tors page which was taken from my Dartmoor database it now seems that the original location given was wrong and has now been amended.
 But where does the place-name come from?
 In a nutshell, Beatrice Chase had a favourite tor which to her served as her place of refuge in times of strife or in other words somewhere she could go and dream.
 The actual tor existed but the name was one that she conjured up but never actually said where it was and ever since the confusion has reigned.

-There were basically three locations which could, depending on who you talk to, be Dream Tor; Wind Tor, Top Tor and in a private garden at Haytor Vale.
-Terry Bound (1991, p.29) states under his entry for Dream Tor: 'Probably the only property on Dartmoor with its own tor in the garden, this is the name of the first house on the left, south from the junction at the same grid reference.
-The tor rises up from the lawn to a height of about four metres in one single mass'.
+There were basically three locations which, depending on who you talk to could be; Wind Tor, Top Tor and Dream Tor.
+The latter is in a private garden at Haytor Vale.
+Terry Bound states under his entry for Dream Tor: ‘Probably the only property on Dartmoor with its own tor in the garden, this is the name of the first house on the left, south from the junction at the same grid reference.
+The tor rises up from the lawn to a height of about four metres in one single mass”.
 The Ordnance Survey grid reference he gives is at SX 771 767.
 Having not given the matter much thought this was the reference I originally used in my database.
-But to be fair the listing is correct as there is a house called Dream Tor and Bound does not mention any connection with Beatrice Chases' tor.
-Brown, (1995, p.19) in his gazetteer also gives a similar grid reference for Dream Tor, namely, 'SX 7709 7678'.
+But to be fair the listing is correct as there is a house called Dream Tor and Bound does not mention any connection with Beatrice Chases’ tor.
+Brown, (1995, p.19) in his gazetteer also gives a similar grid reference for Dream Tor, namely, ‘SX 7709 7678’.

 On the 14th of November 2007 Janet Palmer sent me an email and kindly pointed out that Peter Hicks who cared for Beatrice Chase in her final years related how he related that, ‘… he was sure Dream Tor was Top Tor‘.
 This information he had presumably gained first hand from the author herself.